 It is expected that many other attribute sources will join the IRMA ecosystem, for users in general, but also for special groups of individuals.

-Certainly, on every separate (Android and iOS) device you can open a separate IRMA account and fill it with your attributes.
+Certainly, on every separate (Android and iOS and F-droid) device you can open a separate IRMA account and fill it with your attributes.
 It might even be wise to do so, since if you loose one device, you can still use the other one to log in.

 Your personal attributes are stored exclusively in the IRMA app on your phone and nowhere else.
 They are protected via the PIN of the IRMA app.
 You disclose only those attributes that are relevant and required in a particular situation (data minimalisation, as required by the General Data Protection Regulation).
 For instance, in order to get a certain discount, you may have to prove that you are a student; with IRMA you can do so without disclosing your name or your field of study.